-Holidays are the season of magic, happiness, and a complete lack self-control with eggnog (which is also a form of happiness).
+Holidays are the season of magic, happiness, and a complete lack of self-control with eggnog (which is also a form of joy).
 It’s the gift of spending all our available time with our families.
 It’s also the nightmare of spending all our available time with our families.

 So you may slightly be on edge.
 It's ok, we’ve been there.

 To get through this holiday season with your credit card bill, health, and sanity intact, we’ve compiled this handy list just for you in lieu of airing grievances.
 You already decluttered your house, it’s time to discover our 7 tips so you can survive this holiday season.

 3. All is calm, all is LED bright

 No longer choose between being festive or homeless.
 Use certified LED lights in replacement of your traditional string lights.
 These lights can be up to 80% more efficient, saving you huge on your bill and they usually last 25 times longer.
 You can even recycle your old strings.
 Bonus point: LED holiday lights are cooler than regular incandescent light strings because they reduce the risk of fire and personal injury.
 They don’t have moving parts, filaments or glass so they are much more durable and shock-resistant than other light strings.

 5. Drink in bulk